fluidity-money/9lives.so/README.md

     4. Settlement based on a website URL?
     5. Stack ranking is done for automated updating of frontpage
     6. Campaign report functionality.
 Images are screened automatically for bad images with A
-    7. API to update display on the frontpage
+    7. API to update campaign by the original sender
+    8. Anti bad content screening API used
 - [ ] Layerzero configuration with Arbitrum One mainnet with UMA
 - [ ] Prediction market DAO.
 Token launch